altMITgcm/MITgcm/doc/contributing.rst

 Bugs and feature requests
 =========================

-If you think you've found a bug, the best thing to check that you're using the latest version of the model.
-If the bug is still in the latest version, then think about how you might fix it and file a ticket in the GitHub issue tracker [url to be inserted once we have the proper repo].
+If you think you've found a bug, the first thing to check that you're using the latest version of the model.
+If the bug is still in the latest version, then think about how you might fix it and file a ticket in the `GitHub issue tracker <https://github.com/altMITgcm/MITgcm/issues>`_.
 Please include as much detail as possible.
 At a minimum your ticket should include:

  - what the bug does;
  - the location of the bug: file name and line number(s); and